fidius/fidius-common/README.md

 # FIDIUS Common libraries

-This RubyGem collects some commonly used methods and module extensions of the FIDIUS project.
+This RubyGem is a small collection of some commonly used methods and module extensions of the FIDIUS project.
 These methods are meant to run standalone (i.e. without setting up a FIDIUS C&C server).

-Feel free to use them, too!

 ## Installation